 Use a Managed Video Solution as a Training Aid

 Most convenience stores invest in a video surveillance system for site security and theft prevention.
 This system can also easily become a training resource in reviewing employee safety regulations.
 Leverage integrated video surveillance to demonstrate proper safety etiquette to employees.
 To maximize your training costs, extract video clips of correct operational behavior.
 Studies show that video is a powerful learning tool.
 People tend to recall visual teaching aids more readily than written documentation alone.
 Using a managed video solution can also mitigate another point of profit loss resulting from workplace injury: lost workdays.

 The U.S. Department of Labor and Statistics has determined that “25% of all reported injury claims are due to slip and falls, resulting in 95 million lost workdays per year.”
 (Enjuris)

 Perform Operational Audits to Test the Safety Measures in Place

 Creating an engaging training plan which includes managed video will result in higher attention given to safety in the workplace and therefore decrease injury occurrences.
 But, how do you know if your plan is working?
 Perform an operational audit!
 Audits are the best way to determine if your injury prevention techniques are effective.
-Use an integrated audit program like Envysion’s operational audit to test your injury prevention plan.
-Designed by industry experts, C-Store-specific audits will ensure compliance with a C-Store owners’ unique operational needs.
+Use an integrated audit program like Envysion’s operations audit to test your injury prevention plan.
+Designed by industry experts, c-store specific audits will ensure compliance with a convenience store owners’ unique operational needs.
 Invest in a sound audit solution so your business is protected from careless accidents and costly reparations.

 Make safety a daily conversation